composer/composer/doc/00-intro.md

 ### Downloading the Composer Executable

+Composer offers a convenient installer that you can execute directly from the commandline.
+Feel free to [download this file](https://getcomposer.org/installer) or review it on [GitHub](https://github.com/composer/getcomposer.org/blob/master/web/installer) if you wish to know more about the inner workings of the installer.
+The source is plain PHP.

 There are in short, two ways to install Composer.
 Locally as part of your project, or globally as a system wide executable.